fastify/fastify/docs/TypeScript.md

 <h1 align="center">Fastify</h1>

+<a id="typescript"></a>
 ## TypeScript
-Fastify is shipped with the a typings file so it should "just work" when your used in a TypeScript application.
+Fastify is shipped with the a typings file so it should "just work" when used in a TypeScript application.

-If you're using plugins be sure to read the sections below.
+Plugins may or may not include typings.
+See [Plugin Types](#plugin-types) for more information.

-Here's a TypeScript example app.
-It closely aligns with the JavaScript examples:
+This example TypeScript app closely aligns with the JavaScript examples:

 ```ts
 import * as fastify from 'fastify'